 Dr. Oettingen’s husband, Peter Gollwitzer, is also a Psychology professor at NYU and he developed an evidence-based technique that’s embedded in WOOP.
 It’s called Implementation Intentions, which is academic-speak for If, Then planning.
 (3) Here’s how it works.
 Let’s say your goal is to slim down in 2019.
 One obstacle you anticipate is avoiding dessert in restaurants.
 You could take your chances with willpower, but with this method, you would instead set your intentions ahead of time.
 If people order dessert, Then, I will order fruit.
 Simple and effective.

 Maybe setting change goals for an entire year is the problem.
 The Wisdom Project (no relation…) at CNN recently published a piece recommending an alternative.
 Flip the script and use the calendar to your advantage.
 Set a separate area of focus for each month – adding up to progress across the year.
 I’m trying this in 2019 and will report back.

 I hope you’ll test drive one of these turbo-charged approaches in 2019 and we can compare notes as the year unfolds.

-Joe Casey is an executive coach and retirement coach with Retirement Wisdom® and co-host of The Retirement Conversation podcast.
+Joe Casey is an executive coach and retirement coach with Retirement Wisdom®.
 A former senior HR executive, he’s been quoted in The Wall Street Journal, CNBC.com and Business Insider on career and retirement issues.
 He writes for The RW blog, a blog about retirement on retirementwisdom.com.